 The goal of this Think Tank is to create a research agenda for service and retail management academicians.
 A special issue will be organized in the Journal of Services Marketing (SSCI IF 2.408) from this think tank.
 In addition, various white papers will be published.

 Main objectives of each theme/track will be:

 To identify major forces driving change and to estimate the timing of these changes, and

 To generate a series of research questions for academicians (to help the industry copes with these changes better.

 To create groups to write academic papers to address the challenges and opportunities of the future in services/retail management.

 If you have any questions, please feel free to email firstname.lastname@example.org or one of the chairs or coordinator.

 Please note that the SRM2030 Think Tank is free of charge and by invitation only.
 Please register below.
-If you do wish to participate in the Global Conference on Creating Value which will take place on 14 and 15 of May, please register on the conference website as there is a registration fee.
+If you do wish to participate in the Global Conference on Creating Value which will take place on 14 and 15 of May, please let us know as you will receive a $200 discount.